Fernet Stock: After the Second World War

 By the end of the Second World War the company ended up as Czechoslovak national property.
 Although Lionello Stock regained possession briefly in 1947, it was nationalized in 1948 by the communist government.
 Fernet Stock's popularity only increased through the 1960s and 1970s.

 After communism

-The Velvet Revolution in 1989 meant the end of communist regime in Czechoslovakia and enabled the return of democracy and private ownership.
+The Velvet Revolution in 1989 meant the end of communist regime in Czechoslovakia and enabled the return of private ownership.
 In 1993, the distillery's original owner Stock Trieste became again its majority shareholder.
 Sales of the popular liqueurs grew by 500% in the nineties.
 In 1997, Stock Plzeň introduced the Fernet Stock Citrus, which over the two years became the second most popular Czech alcoholic spirit, right behind Fernet Stock.

 In 2007, Stock Plzeň were sold to Tenebro, a company belonging to the US Oaktree Capital Management group.
 In 2012 was the production of other Stock products moved from Trieste to Plzeň.
 This included also vodka Keglevich Dry or brandy Stock 84.
 At the same time, the Stock International company in Plzeň started to serve markets in Italy, USA, Canada, Poland and 50 other countries, according to its managing director Petr Pavlík.